musketeers-br/iris-medicopilot/README.md

 # Limitations

-This project is a pioneering effort exploring the potential of LLMs in healthcare.
 As with any new technology, there are limitations to consider:

 - Experimental Phase:
   The project is currently undergoing testing and refinement.
 It's important to acknowledge that the system might generate inaccurate or unexpected results.
 Our primary focus at this stage is to validate the core concept of using LLMs to aid healthcare professionals.